clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 \end{itemize}

 You can then view the contents of a particular object by simply typing its name and pressing enter.
-Lets experiment a bit with this.
+Let's experiment a bit with this.

 \begin{itemize}
-    \action Generate a few random sequences of length 10 containing the characters A,G,C and U using the previous commands to confirm that it does what you want. (hint: use the up-arrow key to scroll to previous commands).
+    \action Using the commands you just learned, generate a few random sequences of length 10 containing the characters A,G,C and U to confirm that it does what we want it to do. (hint: use the up-arrow key to scroll to previous commands).
-    \action Now generate a random sequence of length 50 with the characters `A', `G', `C' and `U'.
+    \action Generate a random sequence of length 50 containing the characters `A', `G', `C' and `U'.
-    \askstar The set of all possible sequences is called the genotype space.
-How many genotypes are possible in our simulation?
+    \askstar The set of all possible sequences is called the \textit{genotype space}.
+How big is this space?
+I.e., how many genotype strings are possible with our representation?
 \end{itemize}

-Now, let's create a population of DNA strings.
+Now, let's create a \textit{population} of DNA strings.
 To do this, we will make 100 genotype strings:

 \begin{itemize}
-\action We will store our population in a matrix, where our population members are the rows of the matrix.
-Lets start with creating a matrix filled with zero's that we can later fill:\footnote{The command \texttt{matrix(x, height, width)} command transforms a vector \texttt{x} into a matrix with height \texttt{height} and width \texttt{width}.}
+\action We will store our population in a matrix (the \textit{population matrix}), where each member of our population is represented as a row of the matrix.
+Let's start with creating a matrix filled with zero's that we can later fill:\footnote{The command \texttt{matrix(x, height, width)} command transforms a vector \texttt{x} into a matrix with height \texttt{height} and width \texttt{width}.}
     \begin{itemize}
         \item[] \texttt{population <- matrix(rep(0, 100), 100, 50)}
     \end{itemize}